-A Study Permit is required by all foreign nationals looking to pursue their education in Canada in a post-secondary level program that lasts more than six months.
-It is usually issued to be valid for upto 90 days after the completion of the study program.
+Obtaining a IRCC Study Permit is essential for all foreign nationals looking to pursue their education in Canada in a post-secondary level program that lasts more than six months.
+It is usually valid till 90 days after the completion of the study program.

-Before one actually submits a Study Permit application with IRCC, there are some other pre requisites that an applicant must work on and complete in order for the study permit application to go through smoothly.
+Before one actually submits a Study Permit application with IRCC, there are some other prerequisites that an applicant must work on and complete in order for the study permit application to go through smoothly.

-A Letter of Acceptance is issued by a University/College once they accept a student into a course or a program.
-Such a letter is only accepted by an immigration officer if it has been issued by a Designated Learning Institute(DLI).
-Some of the items that should be included on a Letter of Acceptance include Details about the Student, Details about the Institute, DLI Number, Type of Course being pursued, Estimated duration of the course, Full-time or Part-time, Course fee, Expiry date for The Letter of Acceptance etc. When applying to enter Canada for English as a Second Language(ESL) or French as a Second Language(FSL) course which is a prerequisite for another program in Canada then the applicant might be issued a Conditional Letter of Acceptance and is acceptable for gaining the study permit.
+Once accepted in a course or program the student receives a Letter of Acceptance issued by a University/College.
+The immigration officer will accept this letter only if the issuing institute is a Designated Learning Institute(DLI).One should ensure that the letter of acceptance mentions all details about the Student, the Institute, DLI Number, Type, of course, being pursued, estimated duration of the course, Full-time or Part-time, Course fee, Expiry date for The Letter of Acceptance etc. When applying to enter Canada for English as a Second Language(ESL) or French as a Second Language(FSL) course which is a prerequisite for another program in Canada then the applicant might be issued a Conditional Letter of Acceptance and is acceptable for gaining the study permit.

 A valid passport or travel document along with 2 passport size photos is the requirement.
 Occasionally there may be a requirement for additional identification.